ZoePos/Alignement_construction/README.md

 &nbsp;

 Biopyhton scripts developed with Sophie Gallina for the construction of multifasta files from a vcf file and a reference sequence.
 Briefly, the script takes as input a reference sequence in fasta format + a variant file in vcf format.
 For each individual and each gene identified in the vcf file, the script will take the reference sequence and modify it by writing the correct nucleotide for each position identified as variable in the vcf file.
-This sript was initially elaborrated to reconstruct mitochondrial gene sequences which is supposed to be haploid (Postel et al, in prep).
+This sript was initially elaborrated to reconstruct mitochondrial gene sequences (supposedly haploid) (Postel et al, in prep).

 Three scripts are given, which mainly does the same purpose but with slight variation to deal with the heterozygote position (i.e. more than one allele at a position): <br />
 -- Alignement_construction.py : version to mask the heterozygote position with a "N" <br />